doda-zz/imagy/README.rst

 Example
 -----------------

+As soon as the file

 ::

     images/img.jpg

-gets optimized while the original stays at
+gets created, Imagy optimizes while the original stays at

 ::